feast-dev/kubernetes-github-runner/README.md

 # Kubernetes Github Runner

 This repository contains a single Kubernetes deployment that registers a group of self-hosted Github Actions runners on Kubernetes.
-Based on the work from [this repository](https://github.com/tcardonne/docker-github-runner)
+Based on the work from [this repository](https://github.com/tcardonne/docker-github-runner).

 ### Installation

-1. Make a copy of `deployment.yaml`
+1. Make a copy of `deployment.yaml`.
-2. Edit the environmental variables based on the following variables
+2. Edit the environmental variables based on the following variables:

 | Variable              | Description                                                                |
 |-----------------------|----------------------------------------------------------------------------|